Ayatar/KlimaServiceApi/README.md

         <li><strong>Personnel Management:</strong> Match service calls with relevant personnel and monitor their progress.
 Personnel can control the calls assigned to them through the application and manage their work processes.</li>
         <li><strong>Authorized Management:</strong> Authorized individuals can add new personnel, update existing personnel information, and optimize task distribution.</li>
     </ul>
-    <p>With this application, you can quickly respond to customer requests while managing your team's workload more effectively.
-Use technology to grow your business and enhance customer satisfaction!</p>
+    <p>With this application, you can quickly respond to customer requests while managing your team's workload more effectively.</p>
 </body>